 Growing up, I was a Girl Scout.
 In fact, I was a Girl Scout from when I was 5 to when I was 18.
 And I am so grateful for that experience because one of the things it taught me was camping.
 Not the glorious RV type of camping – we didn’t even shower!
 (When you’re a kid, that doesn’t bother you as much.)

-One of my favorite outdoor activities growing up was fishing – because I sucked at it.
+One of my favorite outdoor activities growing up was fishing – but I sucked at it, and didn’t know What Bait To Use for Freshwater Fishing.
 In fact, I was so horrible, an adult would always ask me if I needed extra help.
 I always said I wanted to try on my own and I did.
 I don’t remember ever catching a fish.